International Human Rights Law LLM

 Course details

-- Examine the concept of rights in political philosophy
+examine the concept of rights in political philosophy

-- Explore global and local human rights concerns
+explore global and local human rights concerns

-- Investigate the impact of international human rights
+investigate the impact of international human rights

-- Analyse the relevance of international human rights to domestic law.
+analyse the relevance of international human rights to domestic law

-Compulsory modules will also enable you to hone your legal research and writing skills, which you’ll be able to demonstrate in your dissertation – an independent piece of research on your chosen topic.
+They’ll also enable you to hone your legal research and writing skills, which you’ll be able to demonstrate in your dissertation – an independent piece of research on your chosen topic.

 The wide-ranging list of optional modules means that you can explore a diverse range of related subjects of interest to you.